 Mrs Merkel said they did "not make progress" on plans for a European financial transactions tax.

-But Mr Cameron, who argues any such tax must be global, said they were "good friends" who wanted Europe to succeed.'Good relationship'
+But Mr Cameron, who argues any such tax must be global, said they were "good friends" who wanted Europe to succeed.

 The meeting came amid continuing tensions between the two countries over various issues.

 At a joint press conference, both leaders stressed their "good relationship" and went through areas of agreement - including the need for European countries to tackle their debts and deficits, the importance of the single market, keeping EU spending in line with inflation and the need for action to resolve the eurozone debt crisis.

 Mrs Merkel acknowledged that no progress was made on German and French calls for a European financial transaction tax.